bahaipedia/OCR-for-Bahai.works/README.md

 1. Open the PDF you want to OCR and save each page as a PNG image (requires Acrobat Pro or similar).
 In my version of Acrobat: File > Save As Other > Image > PNG

 2. Modify the script (eg. converter-miscbahai.js) paths outputPath: __dirname and getImagePath as necessary to match the location where you have saved the page images from step 1.
 (Note that where you see /../../Bahai.works/ that means going back two directory levels from where node-ocr is installed.
-If you put the images in a folder called "Images" on your desktop it would be: /../Users/dhaslip/Desktop/ and in the return section it would look something like return 'C:\\Users\\dhaslip\\Desktop\\...')
+If you put the images in a folder called "Images" on your desktop it would be: /../Users/[username]/Desktop/ and in the return section it would look something like return 'C:\\Users\\[username]\\Desktop\\...')

 3. Navigate to the node-ocr directory in console: cd C:\node-ocr